offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-If a function has been deprecated, adding a `[[deprecated]]` attribute will allow the compiler to generate a warning if it it being used.
+If a function has been deprecated, adding a `[[deprecated]]` attribute will allow the compiler to generate a warning if it's being used.

 ```c++
 [[deprecated("Warning -- this is going away in the next release")]]